Strong accessibility for finitely presented groups: Introduction

-We know of two non-artificial classes of groups which have hierarchies that must terminate.
+We know of two non-artificial classes of groups which have hierarchies that must be finite.
 A Haken hierarchy of a three-manifold gives a finite hierarchy in this sense: an incompressible two-sided surface in a three-manifold corresponds to a splitting of its fundamental group over the fundamental group of the surface.
-Sela and, independently, Kharlampovich, Myasnikov and Remeslennikov have shown that the hierarchy of a limit group obtained by alternatingly passing to vertex groups of the Grushko and abelian \jsj\ decomposition is finite.
+Sela and, independently, Kharlampovich, Myasnikov and Remeslennikov have shown that the hierarchy, or \emph{analysis lattice} in Sela's terminology, of a limit group obtained by alternatingly passing to vertex groups of the Grushko or abelian {\jsj} decomposition is finite~\cite{km::irredII,sela::dgog1}.
+It should be noted that finiteness of analysis lattices is used to prove finite presentability of limit groups, rather than the other way around.

+Delzant and Potyagailo claim in~\cite{dp} that finitely presented groups admit finite hierarchies over elementary families (see Definition~\ref{def::elementaryfamily}), but unfortunately the proof of~\cite[Lemma~4.10]{dp} is not correct.
+See Subsection~\ref{ex::counterexample}.
+We believe that any proof which attempts to assign a complexity to each group in a hierarchy is unlikely to work.